Abraham Lunggana

-Abraham Lunggana (24 July 1959 – 14 December 2021), popularly known as Lulung or Haji Lulung, was an Indonesian politician and businessman who was a member of the People's Representative Council and was the deputy speaker of Jakarta Council.
+Abraham Lunggana (24 July 1959 – 14 December 2021), popularly known as Lulung or Haji Lulung, was an Indonesian politician and businessman who was a member of the House of Representatives (DPR) and was the deputy speaker of the Jakarta Regional House of Representatives (DPRD).

 First elected to the council in 2009, Lulung was a noted critic of Basuki Tjahaja Purnama's governorship.
 His business career was based around Tanah Abang, while his political affiliation is with the United Development Party, with a three-year period within the National Mandate Party.

 Early life

 Lulung was born in Jakarta on 24 July 1959 as the seventh of eleven siblings, with a mixed Betawi-Bantenese descent.
 His father Ibrahim Tjilang was a warrant officer in the Indonesian Army.
 A Muslim from birth, he received his forename Abraham from a man in Papua who aided his father when the latter was injured there, in addition to his father's fascination with Abraham Lincoln.
-His father passed away in 1975, leading him to scavenge at Tanah Abang market.
+His father died in 1975, leading him to scavenge at Tanah Abang market.
 He would later continue his education at a vocational school, graduating in 1981.